Ethicon Foundation Travel Grants

 Ranging in value from a minimum of €1,000 each (higher amounts at the discretion of the selection board), grants are available to trainees at an advanced stage of higher surgical training, or who have completed surgical training in the RCSI within the previous two years.

-- Surgical trainees who, at the date of application, are at an advanced stage of surgical training in RCSI, and are Members or Fellows of the RCSI in good standing.
+- Surgical trainees who, at the date of application, are at an advanced stage of surgical training in the island of Ireland and are Members or Fellows of the RCSI in good standing

-- Fellows or Members of RCSI, in good standing, who have completed surgical training in RCSI within two years from the date of application.
+- Fellows or Members of RCSI, in good standing, who have been awarded their CCST in the island of Ireland within the previous two years

 Applicants are encouraged to plan as far in advance as possible as retrospective applications may be disqualified.